International Stress Awareness Month: your workplace rights

 Can you sue a company for stress caused by workplace discrimination?

-As stated above, if the stress has caused you to suffer a mental health illness and you can establish that your employer allowed or created a poor work environment, and that it was foreseeable that you would suffer in this way, you may be able to pursue a claim.
+If the stress has caused you to suffer a mental health illness and you can establish that your employer allowed or created a poor work environment, and that it was foreseeable that you would suffer in this way, you may be able to pursue a claim.
 However, we would strongly recommend seeking legal advice prior to making any claim of this sort.

 Can you sue for stress caused by a poor work environment?

 If you have suffered discrimination in the workplace (which can be related to a number of protected characteristics) one of the categories that an employment tribunal can award compensation for is your ‘injury to feelings’.

 The stress and upset that the discrimination caused can, therefore, be considered as part of any compensation awarded to the employee.
 If the stress that you have experienced has caused you to develop a mental health condition, the employer can also be ordered to compensate you for that personal injury as part of any discrimination claim as well.

 Need more help?